-Biatain® Silicone is a soft, flexible foam dressing with a silicone contact layer.
-Conforms to the wound bed up to 2cm to fill dead space and reduce exudate pooling.
+Biatain® Silicone is a soft, flexible foam dressing with an advanced 5-layer construction consisting of a silicone contact layer, unique Biatain foam, superabsorbent layer, tissue layer and vapor-permeable top film.
+Featuring its unique 3DFit Technology™, Biatain Silicone conforms to the wound bed up to 2cm to fill dead space and reduce exudate pooling for optimal healing conditions.

 • Features 3DFit Technology™ to conform to the wound bed and reduce exudate pooling for optimal healing conditions